-Built at the homestead Woodvale property in 1928, House of Conti is the original family home Paul shared with his Sicilian-migrant parents and seven siblings.
+Built at the homestead Woodvale property in 1928, the building which houses the House of Conti restaurant is the original family home Paul once shared with his Sicilian-migrant parents and seven siblings.
 Back then, the road was merely a dirt track and the community was small, but close-knit.
 Decades later, it became the family home for Paul, his wife Anne, and two children until they moved to newer premises on the property.

 The old home was renovated and transformed into a fine dining restaurant in 1982 and refurbished again in the late 90s to its current state.
 Retaining the traditional features of the home, the restaurant is particularly renowned for its warm elegance and romantic atmosphere with highly adorned ceilings, original antique fixtures and richly polished jarrah floor boards.